Reliability Evaluation of Individual Predictions: A Data-centric Approach: Experiments

 \subsubsection{Conformal Prediction}

-We start by employing the conformal prediction (CP) framework with confidence level $\alpha$ of 0.2, 0.1, and 0.05 and softmax score output of the base classifier as the conformity score.
+We start by employing the conformal prediction (CP) framework \footnote{We used MAPIE (Model Agnostic Prediction Interval Estimator), which is an implementation of Conformal Prediction works such as \cite{agarwal2017efficient,sadinle2019least}.
+See more at: https://mapie.readthedocs.io/} with confidence level $\alpha$ of 0.2, 0.1, and 0.05 and softmax score output of the base classifier as the conformity score.
 Results are shown in Figures \ref{fig:ext_1_1}, \ref{fig:ext_1_2}, \ref{fig:ext_1_3}.
 As can be seen in Figure \ref{fig:ext_1_1}, CP is creating empty prediction sets for $\alpha=0.2$ for query points around the uncertain areas which are faulty and show that CP is highly dependent on the choice of $\alpha$.
-The null region disappears for larger $\alpha$ values but ambiguous classification regions arise with several labels included in the prediction sets highlighting the uncertain behavior of the base classifier.
+The null region disappears for smaller $\alpha$ values but ambiguous classification regions arise with several labels included in the prediction sets highlighting the uncertain behavior of the base classifier.
 By choosing the cumulative softmax conformal score, the empty prediction set problem is resolved however, uncertain regions are emphasized by wider boundaries.
 Now consider the query point $q$; according to the model prediction, $q$ belongs to the \textit{orange} class and regardless of the chosen $\alpha$, CP confirms that.
-However, this is only true if the true decision boundary is identical to the one estimated by the base classifier, however, as previously discussed in section \ref{sec:measure:toy}, this may not always be the case.
-Therefore, although $q$ is in an uncertain region, CP fails to capture it.
-Conversely, as can be seen in Figure \ref{fig:ext_4}, the WDT measure can successfully capture the distrust associated with $q$ as it is an outlier, yet does not belong to an uncertain region.
+However, this is only true if the true decision boundary is identical to the one estimated by the base classifier~\cite{shafer2008tutorial}; still, as previously discussed in \S~\ref{sec:measure:toy}, this may not always be the case.
+Therefore, although $q$ is in an uncertain region, CP fails to capture it as it always returns a prediction set of size 1.
+Conversely, as can be seen in Figure \ref{fig:ext_4}, the \wru measure can successfully capture the \ru associated with $q$ as it is an outlier, yet does not belong to an uncertain region.